-Living beings surprise because of their diversity.
-The total number of current species has been estimated to be more that 30 million and we know that many more species have lived and have become extinguished [8].
-Biological communities are usually stratified horizontally, because of light extinction with depth.
+It has been estimated to be more that 30 million of currentr species, and we know that many more species have lived and have become extinguished [8].
+Biological communities are usually stratified, because of light extinction with depth.
 Tropical forests, planktonic communities, stratified lakes, and microbial mats can be considered as analogous forms at different scales.
-The photosynthetic layer expands for many meters in tropical forests; from a few meters to a few centimeters in multi-layered planktonic microbial communities, and for a few millimeters in microbial mats-layered communities of microbes growing on sediment-water and occasionally on sediment-soil.
+The photosynthetic layer expands for many meters in tropical forests; from a few meters to a few centimeters in multi-layered planktonic microbial communities, and for a few millimeters in microbial mats.

 Microbial mats are highly diverse, physically and chemically active systems and are considered to have constituted early ecosystems, probably the earliest ones.
 The microorganisms in mats or in complex biofilms form coordinated functional communities that are much more efficient than mixed populations of floating planktonic organisms.
-Microbial mats resemble tissues formed by animals and plants in both their physiological cooperativity and the extent to which they protect the organism from variations in environmental conditions, by a kind of homeostasis provided by the matrix of the boundaries of the mat.
 The survival value of this strategy in the environment of the early Earth can be considered the main clue to the resilience of life against adverse environmental conditions [7].